Tech Content

 Ionic is an open-source UI software development kit for cross-platform app development.
 Ionic uses standardized web technologies like HTML, CSS, and JavaScript.
 Those familiar with web development can create apps and add them to an app store.

 The first versions of Ionic were tightly coupled with Angular, a popular frontend framework used for building dynamic web pages and PWAs.
-Later versions use web components that pair with additional popular JavaScript frameworks, including Angular, React, or Vue.
+Later versions use web components that pair with additional popular JavaScript frameworks, including Angular, React, or Vue.js.
 Developers can choose to forego a framework and build purely in JavaScript.
 Ionic is also backend agnostic, connecting to AWS, Azure, and Firebase.

 Ionic was created in 2013.
 It is the world's most popular cross-platform mobile development technology stack.
 Since its creation, over five million apps have been developed using Ionic.3 Ionic modules are available via npm.
 It requires Node.js installed to function as part of a larger JavaScript ecosystem.